 Today, Queen Mary students are encouraged to play an active role in their local community through their studies, and are offered many extra-cirricular opportunities to volunteer in the local area.

-There are hundreds of student societies for Queen Mary students to be a part of, from academic to faith groups, campaigning to music groups, and political to social groups.
-Many groups partner with local organisations to volunteer their time linking to their area of interest.
+There are hundreds of student-led clubs and societies for Queen Mary students to choose from: from academic to faith groups, campaigning to music groups, and political to social groups.
+Many groups partner with local organisations to volunteer their time in their area of interest.

-You can search for a society to find out more about what they do and how you could connect with them.
+You can search clubs and societies to find out more about what they do and how to connect with them.

 Queen Mary Student Volunteering Partnerships